VeronicaOS/Semester-Project-2/README.md

 ### Running

-To run the app, run the following commands:
+To run the app do the following:

+1. Install the Live Preview extension in VSCode

+2. Click the Go Live button

 ## Contact